n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 • How it works: n8n bases its pricing on workflow executions.
 A workflow execution is counted each time your automation runs from start to finish, whether triggered manually, on a schedule, or by an external event.
 It’s a single tally, no matter how many steps are inside the workflow.

-• Free Community Edition: n8n offers a standout feature for budget-conscious users: a free, self-hosted Community Edition.
+• Free Community Edition: n8n also offers a standout feature for budget-conscious users: a free, self-hosted Community Edition.
 You can download it and run it on your own server or local machine with no caps on executions, core features, or usage.
 The trade-off?
-You’ll need technical skills to set it up (e.g., using Docker or a hosting service) and handle maintenance yourself.
+You’ll need technical skills to set it up (e.g., using Docker or a hosting service) and you'll have to handle maintenance yourself.

-• How it works: Make takes a granular approach, charging by operations.
-An operation is each individual step in your workflow like a trigger, an action, or a data transformation.
-A single workflow with multiple steps can rack up several operations per run, making complexity a cost factor.
+• How it works: Make takes a granular approach, charging by credits.
+A credit is each individual step in your workflow like a trigger, an action, or a data transformation.
+A single workflow with multiple steps can rack up several credits per run, making complexity a cost factor.
+Some AI steps can cost more than one credit.

-• Free plan: Make provides a free tier with 1,000 operations per month, perfect for testing or lightweight automations.
+• Free plan: Make provides a free tier with 1,000 credits per month and up to two active workflows.
+It's perfect for testing or lightweight automations.
 However, this limit can vanish quickly with frequent or multi-step workflows.

 Make’s pricing aligns best with users seeking a fully managed platform and simpler automations with fewer steps.